Skipper-116/eMDeck/README.md

 # eMDeck

-## **eMDeck** is a highly configurable deployment tool designed for the **eMastercard system**, enabling seamless setup and management of healthcare-related software components.
+**eMDeck** is a highly configurable deployment tool designed for the **eMastercard system**, enabling seamless setup and management of healthcare-related software components.
 This tool is built with Python and Docker, ensuring flexibility, scalability, and reliability for offline and online deployments.

 ## Features

 1. **Highly Configurable Deployment**:

-   - Manage services (e.g., EMR-API, DDE, Frontend) via a centralized `.env` file.
+   - Manage services (e.g., EMR-API, DDE, Frontend) via a centralized `config/emdec.conf` file.
    - Enable or disable specific services during deployment.

 2. **Seamless Database Integration**: